Jacob273/JG.TechLearning.CUDA/README.md

         {
             tmp_sum += in_tabA[row * CONST_WIDTH_C+ i] * in_tabB[i * CONST_WIDTH_C + col];
         }

 Conclusions:

-* The effectiveness of the #pragma unroll directive in the context of performance - strongly depends on what can be developed in a loop
+* The effectiveness of the #pragma unroll directive in the context of performance - strongly depends on what is calculated in a loop
-* When performing tests, it turned out that the CONST_WIDTH_C variable must be either constem or defined using #define - if it was calculated in runtime based on the size of dynamic matrix (i.e. not known at the compilation stage) - then #pragma unroll did not bring any profit
+* When performing tests, it turned out that the CONST_WIDTH_C variable must be either constant or defined using #define - if it was calculated in runtime based on the size of dynamic matrix (i.e. not known at the compilation stage) - then #pragma unroll did not bring any profit
-* Because of #pragma unroll at the compilation stage, the number of operations that would have to be carried out in the case of dynamic loop development is reduced
+* #pragma unroll at the compilation stage reduce the number of operations that would have to be carried out in the case of dynamic loop development is reduced